DeutscheSoft/AWML/doc/source/api/components.rst

 ---------------

 The OptionComponent can be used to create two-way bindings with a parent component.
-Custom binding types can be implemented to extend it's functionality.
+Custom binding types can be implemented to extend its functionality.

 .. js:autoclass:: OptionComponent
   :members: type, name